Saima786-Far/lab_project/README.md

 1. Access the home page: [http://localhost:8080/](http://localhost:8080/)
 2. Navigate to the search page to perform CRUD operations.

+### How it works

+When we open the application using localhost at default port, the interface/landing page of the application would look like this
+- Point 1: Create/add new employee in the database
+- Point 2: Update details for any exisitng user/employee
+- Point 3: Delete any user/employee
+- Point 4: View details for any employee
+- Point 5: Filter details of employee based on table columns
+- Point 6: Search any employee from the database

 ## Features

 - **Home Page**: Landing page with navigation functions.